• Skip to main content

 7. Exhale; bring the arms down towards the body.
 Repeat 5 to 10 times; relax.

-Ustrasana (Camel Pose) To Relieve Stress For Better Concentration:
+Ustrasana (Camel Pose) To Relieve Stress For Better Concentration

 Backbends are very good for relieving stress.
 Students experience stress with long hours of sitting while studying.
 The camel pose relieves the pain in the lower back.
 With regular practice, Ustrasana helps you strengthen your back and shoulders and help you concentrate better.